 Call quality depends on the signal strength in your area.
-The signal strength is indicated on the screen as the number of bars on the signal strength icon the more bars, the better the signal strength.
+The signal strength is indicated on the screen as the number of bars next to the signal strength icon and the signal strength.
 If the signal quality is poor, move to an open area.
 If you are in a building, the reception may be better near a window.